Mohammad's Training Plan

 Open in YouTube ↗

 Re-activates glutes that switch off from sitting.
-Chin tucked, ribs down, squeeze at the top.
+Pad low on the hips, chin tucked, ribs down, squeeze at the top and pause 1s.

 demo thumbnailmuted